MuhammadRabi/MuhammadRabi/README.md

   </p>

- - 👯 I'm looking forward to contributing in open source projects.
+ - 👯 I'm looking forward to contributing to open-source projects.
  - 🔭 I'm currently working on some side react apps.
  - 🌱 I'm currently learning Typescript and Next js.